2008 Oregon Ducks football team: Preseason

 July 7 – Jairus Byrd, Patrick Chung, and Walter Thurmond III named to the Jim Thorpe Award pre-season watch list.
 The award is given to the best defensive back in college football each year.
 Oregon is the only school to have more than two nominees.

 July 13 – While swimming in the McKenzie River with some of his teammates, redshirt freshman defensive back Todd Doxey drowned.
-The accident occurred around 3:15 in the afternoon near the Marcola Road Bridge and he was pronounced dead at Sacred Heart Medical Center at 8:06 PM.
+The accident occurred around 3:15 in the afternoon near the Marcola Road Bridge and he was pronounced dead at Sacred Heart Medical Center at 8:06 p.m.

 July 26 – Junior linebacker Kevin Garrett was suspended indefinitely for a violation of team rules.
 Garrett finished the 2007 season with 21 tackles with 5.5 for a loss.

 July 31 – Junior Ed Dickson has been named to the John Mackey Award watchlist, Dickson is one of 30 players named.
 The award is given to the Tight End who better exemplifies play, academics and sportsmanship.

 August 18 – Senior Nick Reed has been named to the Walter Camp Football Foundation Player of the Year award list.
 The Walter Camp Football Foundation has named 35 player for consideration.

 August 25 – It was announced by GoDucks.com that sophomore quarterback Nate Costa had re-injured his left knee during a practice on the preceding Wednesday.
 Current estimates place his recovery at eight to ten weeks, however the status of his ACL and MCL will be determined at the time of his surgery.
 This news means that redshirt sophomore Justin Roper will more than likely be the starter, and is expected to be challenged by sophomore transfer Jeremiah Masoli.